-A. This agreement is intended to be used at the area committee level primarily to identify and incorporate plans and procedures to protect listed species and designated critical habitat during spill planning and response activities.
-Proactive regional planning may also take into consideration concerns for proposed and candidate species, as well as listed species' habitat not yet designated as critical.
+A. This agreement will be used at the local level primarily to identify and incorporate plans and procedures to protect proposed and listed species and proposed and designated critical habitat (hereinafter referred to as listed species and critical habitat respectively) during spill planning and response activities.
+Proactive regional planning may also address candidate species.